B1.2 Compare and order whole numbers up to and including 200, in various contexts.

 Skill: Comparing and Ordering Whole Numbers

-For example, by recognizing and understanding the order relationship in the number set, students are able to compare quantities in terms of "more than", "less than", or "equal to".
-This understanding is a prerequisite to understanding the relationships of "one more than" and "one less than." .
+For example, by recognizing and understanding the order of numbers in a set, students are able to compare quantities in terms of more than, less than, or equal to.
+This understanding is a prerequisite to understanding the relationships of one more than and one less than

 The number line is a good tool to help students compare and order numbers because on a number line, the numbers increase as you move to the right and decrease as you move to the left.

-Source : , Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
-60.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
+61.

 Skill: Comparing Numbers

-Comparing 2 or more numbers involves determining which one is "greater than", "less than", or "equal to" another number or numbers.
+Comparing two or more numbers involves determining which one is "greater than", "less than", or "equal to" another number or numbers.

 It is also a matter of highlighting the characteristics of the numbers by observing what is similar or different between them.
 For the numbers 92, 134 and 176, for example, we notice: